bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

     feerate rather than the feerates of individual transactions.

-    The proposal was well received, with developers discussing the details an updated algorithm would need to consider.
+    The proposal was well received, with developers discussing the details an updated algorithm would need to consider. {% assign timestamp="8:32" %}

 - **How to specify unspendable keys in descriptors:** Salvatore Ingala started a [discussion][ingala undesc] on Delving Bitcoin about how to allow